Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/amazon-s3-import.md

 Follow these steps to give Amplitude read access to your AWS S3 bucket.

-1. Create a new IAM role, e.g. “AmplitudeReadRole”.
+1. Create a new IAM role, for example: “AmplitudeReadRole”.
-2. Go to **Trust Relationships** for the role and add Amplitude’s account to the trust relationship policy, using something similar to the example below.
-   **NOTE**: Update **only** the highlighted text as needed, and be sure to share the changes with your Amplitude contact.
+2. Go to **Trust Relationships** for the role and add Amplitude’s account to the trust relationship policy, using the following example.
+Update **only** the highlighted text as needed.

     ```json hl_lines="7 8 13"
     {